cocos-creator/gulp-fontello-import-deprecated/README.md

 }
 ```
 Customization on name, prefix and units are available, just edit the file.
-You can also copy the `config.json` file included in this plugin as a starting point.
+You can also copy the `config.json` file included in this plugin as a starting point, or use one from a font at Fontello.

-Next, you should have a folder with all your source svg files.
+Next, if you are building a font from svg, you should have a folder with all your source svg files.
 You should manage this folder so that your svg icons are identified by their filename. **We will use svg file name as the base of css classname of generated icon font.**

 You can add, replace svg files in that folder.
 Just make sure the naming of svg files are consistent. **NOTE: if you remove a svg icon from the source folder, you have to remove the corresponding entry manually in your config.json file.
 The importer does not handle icon removal automatically.**